Arnavion/www-arnavion-dev/content/blog/2019-10-20-local-linux-user-tries-freebsd.md

 But that's enough complaining.
 Now for the good parts.

 The BSDs are known for having good manuals, though pfSense does not include them so I had to look for them online.
-They are at [this URL.](https://www.freebsd.org/cgi/man.cgi?query=&apropos=0&sektion=0&manpath=FreeBSD+11.2-RELEASE&arch=default&format=html) Google and DuckDuckGo would not return that URL when searching for, say, `freebsd man netstat`, and instead return outdated manuals on third-party hosting or manuals from other distros, so I've bookmarked that URL in my browser.
-The manuals are certainly very detailed and answered most of the questions I had, without needing to search forums like I usually have to for Linux questions.
+They are at [this URL.](https://www.freebsd.org/cgi/man.cgi?query=&apropos=0&sektion=0&manpath=FreeBSD+11.2-RELEASE&arch=default&format=html) ~~Google and DuckDuckGo would not return that URL when searching for, say, `freebsd man netstat`, and instead return outdated manuals on third-party hosting or manuals from other distros, so I've bookmarked that URL in my browser.~~ &lt;update&gt; An HN user [pointed out](https://news.ycombinator.com/item?id=21567568) that DDG has a `!man` bang command - it forwards to [manpages.me](https://manpage.me) &lt;/update&gt; The manuals are certainly very detailed and answered most of the questions I had, without needing to search forums like I usually have to for Linux questions.

-And lastly, I learned that `awk` is a pretty good language for writing complex scripts while still having a simple DSL for shelling out to processes and chomping their input.
-It does have some idiosyncrasies around shelling out to processes and getting their output:
+And lastly, I learned that `awk` is a pretty good language for writing complex scripts while still having a simple DSL for shelling out to processes and chomping their output.
+It does have some idiosyncrasies though:

 - Repeatedly "spawn"ing the same process (`"foo" | getline`) actually reads more lines from the first invocation of the process, until explicitly `close()`d.
 - Functions can't have local variables; assigning to local variables instead sets global variables.
 They need to be specified as parameters of the function and ignored by the caller to be local.